Volunteer Opportunities for Undergraduate Students

 Some instructors may offer extra credit to undergraduates who observe presentations — be sure to ask.
 Volunteers will be given a participation memo after volunteering as proof of participation.
 To receive the participation memo volunteers must arrive on time, stay for the entire session and actively participate.

-Earn a Certificate of Appreciation
+Earn a Intercultural Communication Partner Certificate

 - Register online and attend presentations throughout the academic year.